-Personally, Mr. McDermott enjoys music, travelling, fishing and going to the movies.
+Personally, Mr. McDermott enjoys music, travelling, fishing, movies and going to the concerts.
 He lives with his wife Delores, son Monty Jr. and their dogs Sierra and Brave in Long Beach, where they attend St. Maria Goretti Parish.

 Congratulations to all of our Brave athletes who competed in and out of the classroom this past school year.
-In fact, all 12 of our CIF varsity sports earned a team GPA of 3.0 or higher, winning CIF academic honors and 186 of our varsity student-athletes were awarded scholar athlete status (+3.0 TGPA).
-This is the highest number in the school’s 75 year history.
-Our teams were also very successful on the field, compiling four league championships and 12 playoff berths.
-Individual student-athletes in 2015-16 broke 11 athletic records, collected three individual sport Trinity League MVP’s, earned 19 first team All CIF selections and won four CIF individual championships.
-In addition, we had three student-athletes named first team all-state, one state player of the year, one first team All American, and one national player of the year.
-In addition, our seniors earned 19 athletic scholarships.
-What a year!
+In fact, all 13 of our CIF varsity sports earned a team GPA of 3.0 or higher, winning CIF academic honors and 210 of our varsity student-athletes were awarded scholar athlete status (+3.0 TGPA).
+This is the highest number in the school’s 77 year history.
+Our teams were also very successful on the field, compiling three league championships, 12 playoff berths, two semi-final appearances, two CIF championships and one state title.
+Individual student-athletes in 2016-17 broke 12 athletic records, collected four individual sport Trinity League MVP’s, earned 29 first team All CIF selections and won four CIF individual championships.
+In addition, we had six student-athletes named first team all-state, one state player of the year, two first team All Americans and one national champion.
+In addition, our seniors earned 25 athletic scholarships.
+What a fantastic year!

-A special thanks goes out to our 95 coaches and athletic staff, who put in countless hours of effort.
+A special thanks goes out to our 100 coaches and athletic staff, who put in countless hours of effort.
 They are not only preparing our young men for their sport of choice, but are also forming their future lives as well.
-Our coaches are walking in the footsteps of Don Bosco himself and will continue to be strong role models for our student-athletes.
 Finally, I would like to thank our student-athletes.
 I honestly believe that we have exceptional young men here at St. John Bosco High School.
 I am confident that their hard work and commitment on and off the field will make all of us proud of their extraordinary endeavors.
-I pray that all of us will continue to support these young men in a positive and spirited way so that they will continue their success on and off the field!!
+I pray that all of us will continue to support these young men in a positive and spirited way so that they will continue their success.
 God Bless!

 Class of 1986